medelman17/astly/README.md

 <div class="red center">Hello</div>
 ```

 Astly uses `postcss` under the hood to parse CSS.
 On web, where support for classes is provided by default, Astly leaves it to the browser to apply relevant rules.
 Thus, authors should be aware that class-naming conflict may arise.
-On native, where support is not provided, Astly scopes the provided rules to the components it renders.
+On native, where support is not provided, Astly scopes the provided rules and declaration to the components it renders.

 ### Markdown